-For detailed information about each parameter, see the MAX Reference Guide.
+For detailed information about each parameter, see the Reference Guide for your MAX.

-Note: After you have configured the line, you might need to configure the card for outbound calls (as described in "Configuring the Net BRI line for outbound calls" on page 2-30).
+Note: After you have configured the line, you might need to configure the card for outbound calls (as described in "Configuring the Net BRI line for outbound calls" on page 2-31).